-Sciatica, also called lumbar radiculopathy, is a pain that originates along your sciatic nerve, the largest nerve in the body.
-The pain extends from the back of your pelvis down the back of your thigh.
+Sciatica, also called lumbar radiculopathy, is a pain that starts along your sciatic nerve, the largest nerve in the body.
+The pain goes from the back of your pelvis down the back of your thigh.

 The Acute Pain Services at the Pain Management Center deliver comprehensive, multidisciplinary care for individuals with postoperative or post-traumatic pain, and treat conditions such as arthritis, back pain and joint pain.